 Step Three: Making The Box Pleat

-Please refer to the following tutorial on how to make a box pleat, if box pleats are not your thing you can also make a normal pleat by folding the pleat to the center seam or towards the crotch.
+Please refer to the following tutorial on how to make a box pleat, if box pleats are not your thing you can also make a normal pleat by folding the pleat to the centre seam or towards the crotch.

 Sew the pleat the length that is marked in your pattern.